 New York City, about a foot, but sleet and freezing rain mix in.

-And the problem again in these areas for about six hours, the intersection between wet snow, rain, sleep, freezing rain, you know, it's like a Johnny Cash song over here.
+And the problem again in these areas for about six hours, the intersection between wet snow, rain, sleet, freezing rain, you know, it's like a Johnny Cash song over here, and these winds gusted to 50, 60 miles an hour are going to create problems with power.

 So your power may go out.

-Back where I am, it's going to close roads for a day, perhaps two days until they they get it cleared up.
+Back where I am, it's going to close roads for a day, perhaps two days until they get it cleared up.

 The good thing about this storm is when it leaves, it's not going to be followed by northwest winds at 60, you know, 50 blowing and drifting and all that.